-In the current modern business environment, distinguished by a high level of action and strong rivalry, sustainability has emerged as one of the most crucial concerns for businesses to solve.
-This climate is characterized by high levels of work and strong competitiveness.
+In the current modern business environment, distinguished by a high level of action and intense rivalry, sustainability has emerged as one of the most crucial concerns for businesses to solve.
+This climate is characterized by high levels of work and firm competitiveness.
 Concerns about the company’s impact on the environment, society, and governance (ESG) are no longer nice to have.
-Despite this, many ESG risks remain in the shadows, which poses a substantial threat to the foundation upon which the profitability of organizations is built.
+Despite this, many ESG risks remain in the shadows, which pose a substantial threat to the foundation upon which the profitability of organizations is built.

 Revealing Hidden ESG Risks